 Thus, the basic idea guiding our algorithm is that, in presence of LP degeneracy and in the practical impossibility of characterizing the best basis, a good strategy is to sample the optimal face of the (initial) LP relaxation and collect both cutting planes and feasible solutions while executing the cut loop for each of the sampled bases.
+(The actual sampling procedure we use will be described in Section 4.1.)
 All collected cuts and solutions are then put together in a (hopefully) stabilized and enriched root node from which the enumeration is started in a subsequent run.
 Formally, the above scheme is turned into Algorithm 1.